orchidsoftware/orchid.software/source/en/docs/layouts.md

 });
 ```

-Then on the screen the call will look like:
+Then on the screen, the call will look like:

 ```php
 public function layout(): array